Sunlighter/KanaQuiz/README.md

 and so should be distinguishable after all.
 It&rsquo;s harder to see the size when the symbol is all by itself.

-(Note that symbols that you *should* learn to distinguish, such as `シ` and `ツ`, and `ソ` and `ン`, should *not* be marked as &ldquo;indistinguishable,&rdquo; otherwise, the quiz will never ask you to distinguish them.)
+(Note that symbols that you *should* learn to distinguish, such as `シ` and `ツ`, and `ソ` and `ン`, should *not* be marked as &ldquo;indistinguishable,&rdquo; otherwise, the quiz will never ask you to distinguish them, and you will learn less.)

 `make-distinct` creates a list of distinct items.
 The `init` argument can add any initial items.  `count` is an integer indicating how many items to generate. `random-item` is a procedure which takes no arguments and returns a new